plewis/plewis.github.io/phylogenetics/mrbayes.md

 Below is the acceptance information for my run:

     Acceptance rates for the moves in the "cold" chain:
-     With prob.   (last 100)   chain accepted proposals by move 38.3 %     ( 32 %)     Dirichlet(Tratio)
+       With prob.   (last 100)   chain accepted proposals by move 28.6 %     ( 29 %)     Dirichlet(Tratio)
-        21.7 %     ( 18 %)     Dirichlet(Pi)
+           NA           NA       Dirichlet(Pi)
            NA           NA       Slider(Pi)
-        49.3 %     ( 52 %)     Multiplier(Alpha)
+          55.0 %     ( 52 %)     Multiplier(Alpha)
-         9.0 %     ( 14 %)     ExtSPR(Tau,V)
+           7.1 %     (  1 %)     ExtSPR(Tau,V)
-         2.3 %     (  5 %)     ExtTBR(Tau,V)
+           6.9 %     (  6 %)     ExtTBR(Tau,V)
-        10.3 %     ( 17 %)     NNI(Tau,V)
+           9.9 %     ( 12 %)     NNI(Tau,V)
-         9.8 %     (  8 %)     ParsSPR(Tau,V)
+           9.4 %     (  8 %)     ParsSPR(Tau,V)
-        46.3 %     ( 39 %)     Multiplier(V)
+          47.2 %     ( 47 %)     Multiplier(V)
-        29.8 %     ( 28 %)     Nodeslider(V)
+          30.4 %     ( 24 %)     Nodeslider(V)
-        19.6 %     ( 22 %)     TLMultiplier(V)
+          16.0 %     ( 19 %)     TLMultiplier(V)

-In the above table, 49.3% of proposals to change the gamma shape parameter (denoted Alpha by MrBayes) were accepted.
+In the above table, 55.0% of proposals to change the gamma shape parameter (denoted Alpha by MrBayes) were accepted.
 This makes it sounds as if the gamma shape parameter was changed quite often, but to get the full picture, you need to scroll up to the beginning of the output and examine this section:

     The MCMC sampler will use the following moves:
        With prob.
 Chain will use move
-        2.00 %   Dirichlet(Tratio)
+          1.89 %   Dirichlet(Tratio)
-        1.00 %   Dirichlet(Pi)
+          0.94 %   Dirichlet(Pi)
-        1.00 %   Slider(Pi)
+          0.94 %   Slider(Pi)
-        2.00 %   Multiplier(Alpha)
+          1.89 %   Multiplier(Alpha)
-       10.00 %   ExtSPR(Tau,V)
+          9.43 %   ExtSPR(Tau,V)
-       10.00 %   ExtTBR(Tau,V)
+          9.43 %   ExtTBR(Tau,V)
-       10.00 %   NNI(Tau,V)
+          9.43 %   NNI(Tau,V)
-       10.00 %   ParsSPR(Tau,V)
+          9.43 %   ParsSPR(Tau,V)
-       40.00 %   Multiplier(V)
+         37.74 %   Multiplier(V)
-       10.00 %   Nodeslider(V)
+         13.21 %   Nodeslider(V)
-        4.00 %   TLMultiplier(V)
+          5.66 %   TLMultiplier(V)

-This says that an attempt to change the gamma shape parameter will only be made in 2% of the iterations.
+This says that an attempt to change the gamma shape parameter will only be made in fewer than 2% of the iterations.

 > :thinking: How many times did MrBayes attempt to modify the gamma shape parameter?
 {% comment %}
-2% 0f 10000 is 200 times
+1.89% 0f 10000 is 189 times
 {% endcomment %}

 > :thinking: How many times did MrBayes actually modify the gamma shape parameter?
 {% comment %}
-49.3% of 2% 0f 10000 is 99 times
+55.0% of 1.89% 0f 10000 is 104 times
 {% endcomment %}

-The fact that MrBayes modified the gamma shape parameter fewer than 100 times out of a run involving 10000 iterations brings up a couple of important points.
+The fact that MrBayes modified the gamma shape parameter only about 100 times out of a run involving 10000 iterations brings up a couple of important points.
 First, in each iteration, MrBayes chooses a move (i.e. proposal) at random to try.
 Each move is associated with a "Rel. prob." (relative probability).
 Using the <tt>showmoves</tt> command shows the following list of moves that were used in this particular analysis:

+    Moves that will be used by MCMC sampler (rel. proposal prob. > 0.0):

       1 -- Move        = Dirichlet(Tratio)
            Type        = Dirichlet proposal
            Parameter   = Tratio [param.
 1] (Transition and transversion rates) Tuningparam = alpha (Dirichlet parameter)
-            alpha = 49.010  [chain 1]
+                 alpha = 49.502
-                    49.502  [chain 2]
-                    49.502  [chain 3]
            Targetrate  = 0.250
            Rel. prob.  = 1.0

       2 -- Move        = Dirichlet(Pi)
            Type        = Dirichlet proposal
            Parameter   = Pi [param.
 2] (Stationary state frequencies) Tuningparam = alpha (Dirichlet parameter)
-            alpha = 101.005  [chain 1]
+                 alpha = 100.000  [chain 1]
-                    101.005  [chain 2]
+                         100.000  [chain 2]
-                    100.000  [chain 3]
+                         101.005  [chain 3]
            Targetrate  = 0.250
            Rel. prob.  = 0.5

       3 -- Move        = Slider(Pi)
            Type        = Sliding window
            Parameter   = Pi [param.
 2] (Stationary state frequencies) Tuningparam = delta (Sliding window size)
-            delta = 0.202  [chain 1]
+                 delta = 0.200  [chain 1]
                          0.202  [chain 2]
                          0.200  [chain 3]
            Targetrate  = 0.250
            Rel. prob.  = 0.5

       4 -- Move        = Multiplier(Alpha)
            Type        = Multiplier
            Parameter   = Alpha [param.
 3] (Shape of scaled gamma distribution of site rates) Tuningparam = lambda (Multiplier tuning parameter)
-           lambda = 0.827  [chain 1]
+                lambda = 0.819  [chain 1]
-                    0.827  [chain 2]
+                         0.819  [chain 2]
-                    0.819  [chain 3]
+                         0.827  [chain 3]
            Targetrate  = 0.250
            Rel. prob.  = 1.0

       5 -- Move        = ExtSPR(Tau,V)
            Type        = Extending SPR
            Parameters  = Tau [param.
 5] (Topology)
                          V [param.
 6] (Branch lengths)
            Tuningparam = p_ext (Extension probability)
                          lambda (Multiplier tuning parameter)
                  p_ext = 0.500
                 lambda = 0.098
            Rel. prob.  = 5.0

       6 -- Move        = ExtTBR(Tau,V)
            Type        = Extending TBR
            Parameters  = Tau [param.
 5] (Topology)
                          V [param.
 6] (Branch lengths)
            Tuningparam = p_ext (Extension probability)
                          lambda (Multiplier tuning parameter)
                  p_ext = 0.500
                 lambda = 0.098
            Rel. prob.  = 5.0

       7 -- Move        = NNI(Tau,V)
            Type        = NNI move
            Parameters  = Tau [param.
 5] (Topology)
                          V [param.
 6] (Branch lengths)
            Rel. prob.  = 5.0

       8 -- Move        = ParsSPR(Tau,V)
            Type        = Parsimony-biased SPR
            Parameters  = Tau [param.
 5] (Topology)
                          V [param.
 6] (Branch lengths)
            Tuningparam = warp (parsimony warp factor)
+                         r (reweighting probability)
+                         v_t (typical branch length)
                          lambda (multiplier tuning parameter)
-                    r (reweighting probability)
                   warp = 0.100
+                     r = 0.050
+                   v_t = 0.030
                 lambda = 0.098
-                r = 0.050
            Rel. prob.  = 5.0

       9 -- Move        = Multiplier(V)
            Type        = Random brlen hit with multiplier Parameter   = V [param.
 6] (Branch lengths) Tuningparam = lambda (Multiplier tuning parameter)
-           lambda = 2.048
+                lambda = 1.987  [chain 1]
+                         2.007  [chain 2]
+                         2.027  [chain 3]
            Targetrate  = 0.250
            Rel. prob.  = 20.0

      10 -- Move        = Nodeslider(V)
            Type        = Node slider (uniform on possible positions) Parameter   = V [param.
 6] (Branch lengths) Tuningparam = lambda (Multiplier tuning parameter)
                 lambda = 0.191
-      Rel. prob.  = 5.0
+           Rel. prob.  = 7.0

      11 -- Move        = TLMultiplier(V)
            Type        = Whole treelength hit with multiplier Parameter   = V [param.
 6] (Branch lengths) Tuningparam = lambda (Multiplier tuning parameter)
-           lambda = 1.332  [chain 1]
+                lambda = 1.319
-                    1.345  [chain 2]
-                    1.332  [chain 3]
            Targetrate  = 0.250
-      Rel. prob.  = 2.0
+           Rel. prob.  = 3.0

-    Use 'Showmoves allavailable=yes' to see a list of all available moves

-Summing the 11 relative probabilities yields 1 + 0.5 + 0.5 + 1 + 5 + 5 + 5 + 5 + 20 + 5 + 2 = 50.
+Summing the 11 relative probabilities yields 1 + 0.5 + 0.5 + 1 + 5 + 5 + 5 + 5 + 20 + 7 + 3 = 53.
 To get the probability of using one of these moves in any particular iteration, MrBayes divides the relative probability for the move by this sum.
-Thus, move 4, whose job is to update the gamma shape parameter (called Alpha by MrBayes) will be chosen with probability 1/50 = 0.02.
-This is where the "2.00 % Multiplier(Alpha)" line comes from in the move probability table spit out just before the run started.
+Thus, move 4, whose job is to update the gamma shape parameter (called Alpha by MrBayes) will be chosen with probability 1/53 = 0.01886792.
+This is where the "1.89 % Multiplier(Alpha)" line comes from in the move probability table spit out just before the run started.

-Second, note that MrBayes places a lot of emphasis on modifying the tree topology and branch lengths (in this case 94% of proposals), but puts little effort (in this case only 6%) into updating other model parameters.
+Second, note that MrBayes places a lot of emphasis on modifying the tree topology and branch lengths (in this case 100*(5+5+5+5+20+7+3)/53 = 94% of proposals), but puts little effort (in this case only 6%) into updating other model parameters.
 You can change the percent effort for a particular move using the <tt>propset</tt> command.
 For example, to increase the effort devoted to updating the gamma shape parameter, you could (but don't do this now!) issue the following command either at the MrBayes prompt or in a MRBAYES block:

-    propset Multiplier(Alpha)$prob=10
+    propset Multiplier(Alpha)$prob=10   [*** don't type this ***]

-This will change the relative probability of the "Multiplier(Alpha)" move from its default value 1 to the value you specified (10).
+This would change the relative probability of the "Multiplier(Alpha)" move from its default value 1 to the value you specified (10).
 You can also change tuning parameters for moves using the <tt>propset</tt> command.
 Before doing that, however, we need to see if the boldness of any moves needs to be changed.

 ## The sump command

 MrBayes saves information in several files.
 Only two of these will concern us today.
 One of them will be called _algaemb.nex.p_.
 This is the file in which the sampled parameter values were saved.
 This file is saved as a tab-delimited text file so it is possible to read it into a variety of programs that can be used for summarization or plotting.
 We will examine this file graphically in a moment, but first let's get MrBayes to summarize its contents for us.

 At the MrBayes prompt, type the command <tt>sump</tt>.
 This will generate a crude graph showing the log-likelihood as a function of time.
-Note that the log-likelihood starts out low on the left (you started from a random tree, remember), then quickly climbs to a range of values just below -3176.
+Note that the log-likelihood bounces around between -3183 and -3176.
+The fact that it is bouncing around is a sign that the MCMC simulation is mixing well.

 Below the graph, MrBayes provides the arithmetic mean and harmonic mean of the marginal likelihood.
 The harmonic mean has been often used in estimating Bayes factors, which are in turn useful for deciding which among different models fits the data best on average.
 We will talk about how to use this value in lecture, where you will also get some dire warnings about Bayes factors calculated in this way.

 The table at the end is quite useful.
-It shows the posterior mean, median, variance and 95% credible interval for each parameter in your model based on the samples taken during the run.
+It shows the (marginal) posterior mean, median, variance and 95% credible interval for each parameter in your model based on the samples taken during the run.
 The credible interval shows the range of values of a parameter that account for the middle 95% of its marginal posterior distribution.
-If the credible interval for kappa is 3.8 to 6.8, then you can say that there is a 95% chance that kappa is between 3.8 and 6.8 given your data and the assumed model.
+If the credible interval for kappa is 3.7 to 5.9, then you can say that there is a 95% chance that kappa is between 3.7 and 5.9 given your data and the assumed model.
 The parameter TL represents the sum of all the branch lengths.
 Rather than report every branch length individually, MrBayes just keeps track of their sum.

 Look at the output of the <tt>sump</tt> command and answer these questions: